clivetong/Talks/NetConf2024/README.md

 ### What's the talk about?

-We're going to look at some of the runtime, libraries and languages talks from .NET Comnf 2024, and talk through some of the highlights.
+We're going to look at some of the runtime, libraries and languages talks from .NET Conf 2024, and talk through some of the highlights.

 ---